 myBlueprint provides our students with many online resources to explore and plan life both inside and outside school.
 Use myBlueprint to build course plans and track your graduation progress.
 Take surveys and explore your personality, interests and more, and then see what courses, jobs and post-secondary programs might be a great fit.

-MY PASS myPass is an Alberta Education secure self-service website for high school students to:
+myPass is an Alberta Education secure self-service website for high school students to:

 - View and print diploma exam result statements